 10. Get Outside and Play

 Be present with your kids.
 When you leave your desk, you leave your desk—no scrolling the phone or checking emails outside during playtime.
 Get your sneakers on and play.
-A great benefit is your kids will be happy, and being out in nature actually will boost your happiness for 24 hours – I learned this from Diane Lang, a positive living therapist and author that I follow.
+A great benefit is that your kids will be happy, and being out in nature will boost your happiness for 24 hours – I learned this from Diane Lang, a positive living therapist and author I follow.

 Playtime can be inside, too, especially when the weather is not cooperating.
 Put away phones and turn off the TV.
-Get down on the floor, build Legos, blocks, do an art activity, play make-believe, cuddle, and read a book.
+Get down on the floor, build Legos, and blocks, do an art activity, play make-believe, cuddle, and read a book.
 Even if it’s just five minutes, getting down on the floor with your kids gives them the attention they need, and something magical happens – they behave!

 As we all rally together to get through COVID-19 as quickly as possible, remember to keep your children away from playdates and anyone in the neighborhood wanting to play.
 To stop transmission, we must take this seriously!
-Life will resume back to normal, so in the meantime, enjoy the extra time with family, find the silver linings in everything.
+Life will resume back to normal, so in the meantime, enjoy the extra time with family, and find the silver linings in everything.
 It’s okay if more of your days (or afternoons!) involve a glass of wine (for me, a 15-minute Epson Salt soak in the bath is just as relaxing!).